uzh-bf/klicker-uzh/frontend/README.md

-# klicker-react &middot;
+# frontend &middot;

-`klicker-react` is the frontend service of the [KlickerUZH](https://www.klicker.uzh.ch/) instant-class-response system.
+This folder contains the frontend service of the [KlickerUZH](https://www.klicker.uzh.ch/) instant-class-response system.

 ### Requirements

 To develop on the KlickerUZH, NodeJS 10.x LTS and Docker 18.0x or later are required.
-Additionally, the `klicker-api` service needs to be running and correctly configured on your machine.
+Additionally, the `backend` service needs to be running and correctly configured on your machine.
 The dependencies can be installed by simply running `npm install` with NPM 6+.
 Please refer to [Development Setup](https://uzh-bf.github.io/klicker-uzh/docs/contributing/contributing_setup) for more detailed information on the development setup.

 ### Repository Structure

-The `klicker-react` service is composed of the following key parts:
+The `frontend` service is composed of the following key parts:

 - **src/** - main project sources